-Devon County Council Statement on Health Risks from 5G Technologies Deployment – June 2019
+Devon County Council statement on health risks from 5G technologies deployment – October 2019

 Public Health England (PHE) advises the Government on appropriate public health standards for protection from exposure to radiofrequency electromagnetic fields (EMFs), or radio waves.
 PHE’s main advice is that the guidelines of the International Commission on Non-Ionizing Radiation Protection (ICNIRP) should be adopted and there is no convincing evidence that exposures below the ICNIRP guideline levels cause adverse health effects.
 ICNIRP is formally recognised as an official collaborating non-governmental organisation by the World Health Organization (WHO) and the International Labour Organization.
 ICNIRP is also consulted by the European Commission.
 Advice from PHE includes comprehensive scientific review reports and statements on topics.

 In terms of future deployments of mobile infrastructure and in particular 5G mobile it is our understanding that there are effectively two forms of 5G.
 The first will utilise sub 10GHz spectrum (operating in very similar frequencies to current 3G and 4G services).
 All current UK 5G plans from mobile network operators are solely related to sub 10GHz spectrum technologies, as this is the only spectrum that Ofcom has licenced.
 This spectrum has very similar characteristics to current mobile communications technologies that have been in use for 30 years and has also been previously granted use for radio and TV broadcasts.